Employees don’t need Netflix.

 Netflix Is Designed for Binging

 Netflix wants you to watch more Netflix – just like YouTube wants you to watch more YouTube.
-Content platforms exist only to get more people to consume more content.
-Netflix is specifically interested in getting you to consume their $13 billion of new content.
+Streaming platforms exist to get more people to consume more content.
+Netflix is specifically interested in getting you to consume their $13 billion of new TV shows and movies.
 More eyes = more subscription fees = more ads = more revenue.
-That’s the model (or a radical oversimplification of the model).
+That’s the model (or an oversimplification of the model).

 Employees don’t need a Netflix for Learning.
 Or an Uber for Learning.
 Or an Amazon for Learning.
-L&D pros can benefit from exploring consumer experiences for inspiration.
+L&D pros can benefit by taking inspiration from consumer experiences.
 However, we must contextualize useful tactics to the realities of our work.
 I once built a video-based experience to facilitate practice sharing across the organization.
 It looked a lot like YouTube.
 I didn’t call it “YouTube for Learning,” and it didn’t work exactly like YouTube.
-But I borrowed pieces of the UI to make it easier for employees, most of whom already knew how to navigate YouTube, to use.
+I borrowed pieces of the YouTube UI to simplify the experience for employees because most of them already knew how to navigate YouTube.